-Something about the open minimalist setting, caffeine in the late afternoon, surrounded by a torrential downpour, kept us in a bubble of flowing, very unassuming conversation.
+Something about the open minimalist setting, caffeine in the late afternoon, surrounded by a torrential downpour, kept us in a bubble of flowing, unassuming conversation.
 We didn’t have to pretend to be calm and comfortable for too long.
-We talked about creative energy, spontaneity, art and money, true love, “I’m still a millennial okay!”
-And of course, about their installation No Regrets For Our Youth at Aliwal Arts Centre that ran from 12 Jan to 12 Feb 2017.
+We talked about creative energy, spontaneity, art and money, true love, “I’m still a millennial okay!” and of course, about their installation No Regrets For Our Youth at Aliwal Arts Centre (12 Jan to 12 Feb 2017).
 Just don’t ask them: so which parts of the work did each of you make?
 They’re a collective, please.

 Being in a collective is a whole new gameplay from working as a single artist.
-It seemed that these days everybody wants to collaborate and do things together, but we felt that often it can seem forced – too much intention shown.
+It seems that everybody these days wants to collaborate and do things together, but we felt that often it can seem forced – too much intention shown.

 DXXXXD tries to work as a vessel, a connector that allows the collective to become an entity by itself, casting away the idea of individuality.
 Fate brought this vessel together in that spontaneous band performance.
-This vessel fulfilled their fate because the way they approach art and the way they work as a collective and as individuals are the same.
+They fulfilled their fate because the way they approach art, the way they work as a collective and as individuals, are the same.
 There was friendship, but there was also experience.
 They all had their own things going on, but each of them was simply doing things to have more time to create art.
-Time is the most highly sought-out commodity.
-We buy it with regular paid jobs to have time to be whoever you want to be with anyone, anywhere.
+After all, time is the most highly sought commodity.
+We buy it with regularly paid jobs to have more time to be whoever you want to be with anyone, anywhere.
 Art comforts the disturbed but it also disturbs the comfort.

 One member came in two hours late and the first question thrown at us was: “Are you guys the best?
 Because I only work with the best.”
 In 2011 this member once curated a show with 11 artists, like a football team.
 It was supposed to be like a game except one where the player is changeable and the game is not.
 You’ve got to play the game to survive.
-You can refer to the famous proverb: Hate The Player, Not The Game.
+Hate The Player, Not The Game.

 The irony of life itself becomes a form of art – it becomes the sole purpose of why artists do what they do best.
-We slowly became inspired by their “GUTS OR NOTHING” attitude, their attitude of keeping interested, how they were not working for a grand spotlight but using art to spark conversations like this one.
+We were inspired by DXXXD’s “GUTS OR NOTHING” attitude, their attitude of staying interested, how they were not working for a grand spotlight but using art to spark conversations like this one.

 The project manager of DXXXXD left first, but the rest of us decided that the night was still young and back alleys needed exploring.
-By then, all concept of time was lost and it turned into an additional 3 hours of conversation before we decided that we should probably eat something and head home.
+By then, all concept of time was lost (because this was a conversation not an interview) and we decided that we should probably eat something and head home.
 Until now we don’t know what it was, but that day we all agreed to blame it on the rain.

 Listen to music, draw every day, look at un-curated artwork.
-Keep arguing with the people who tell you things that don’t feel right, make stuff together, go and have supper with DXXXXD at midnight.
+Keep arguing with the people who tell you things that don’t feel right, make stuff together, have supper with DXXXXD at midnight.